Gizra/Gizra-Way-Book/what_does_a_gizra_developer_look_like.md

 # What does a Gizra employee look like?

+* Curiosity - Ask questions, explore, be thirst for knowledge, be interested in what is happening in the company, read posts in Gizra blog.

 * Productivity - take responsibility for your time and tasks.
 Be productive so you can balance between work and personal life.

 * Investing time in learning beyond working hours - **learning, not projects!** We have no intention that Gizra employees will work beyond of working hours, but we have the expectation Gizra employees continuing to develop their professionally all the time.